Lantheus (NASDAQ:LNTH) Price Target Raised to $25.00

-Lantheus (NASDAQ:LNTH) had its target price increased by SVB Leerink from $24.00 to $25.00 in a research note issued on Friday, PriceTargets.com reports.
+Lantheus (NASDAQ:LNTH) had its price objective hoisted by analysts at SVB Leerink from $24.00 to $25.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
 The firm currently has an “outperform” rating on the medical equipment provider’s stock.
-SVB Leerink’s target price indicates a potential upside of 33.83% from the company’s previous close.
+SVB Leerink’s target price indicates a potential upside of 31.16% from the stock’s previous close.

-Several other research firms have also recently issued reports on LNTH.
-Zacks Investment Research cut shares of Lantheus from a “hold” rating to a “strong sell” rating in a research report on Tuesday, January 5th.
-Credit Suisse Group decreased their price objective on shares of Lantheus from $16.00 to $14.00 and set a “neutral” rating for the company in a research report on Tuesday, December 29th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
-Lantheus has a consensus rating of “Hold” and a consensus target price of $23.67.
+LNTH has been the subject of several other reports.
+Zacks Investment Research downgraded shares of Lantheus from a “hold” rating to a “sell” rating in a report on Wednesday.
+Credit Suisse Group upped their price target on shares of Lantheus from $14.00 to $17.00 and gave the stock a “neutral” rating in a report on Thursday.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
+Lantheus has an average rating of “Hold” and an average target price of $23.67.

-In related news, SVP Michael P. Duffy sold 15,000 shares of the business’s stock in a transaction on Wednesday, December 9th.
-The shares were sold at an average price of $14.00, for a total value of $210,000.00.
-Following the completion of the sale, the senior vice president now directly owns 103,402 shares of the company’s stock, valued at $1,447,628.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Over the last three months, insiders purchased 3,000 shares of company stock valued at $47,220.
-2.08% of the stock is owned by corporate insiders.
+In other news, SVP Michael P. Duffy sold 15,000 shares of the company’s stock in a transaction on Wednesday, December 9th.
+The shares were sold at an average price of $14.00, for a total transaction of $210,000.00.
+Following the completion of the transaction, the senior vice president now directly owns 103,402 shares in the company, valued at $1,447,628.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders have bought 3,000 shares of company stock valued at $47,220 over the last quarter.
+Company insiders own 2.08% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Captrust Financial Advisors lifted its position in Lantheus by 241.7% in the third quarter.
-Captrust Financial Advisors now owns 50,312 shares of the medical equipment provider’s stock valued at $649,000 after acquiring an additional 35,590 shares during the last quarter.
-Cowen Prime Services LLC purchased a new stake in Lantheus in the fourth quarter valued at $130,000.
-BlackRock Inc. raised its holdings in shares of Lantheus by 24.4% in the third quarter.
-BlackRock Inc. now owns 9,856,051 shares of the medical equipment provider’s stock valued at $124,876,000 after buying an additional 1,935,550 shares during the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in shares of Lantheus by 344.6% in the third quarter.
-BNP Paribas Arbitrage SA now owns 16,954 shares of the medical equipment provider’s stock valued at $215,000 after buying an additional 13,141 shares during the last quarter.
-Finally, Louisiana State Employees Retirement System raised its holdings in shares of Lantheus by 72.3% in the third quarter.
-Louisiana State Employees Retirement System now owns 30,900 shares of the medical equipment provider’s stock valued at $392,000 after buying an additional 12,966 shares during the last quarter.
-84.95% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently modified their holdings of the stock.
+BlackRock Inc. grew its stake in shares of Lantheus by 4.4% in the fourth quarter.
+BlackRock Inc. now owns 10,291,302 shares of the medical equipment provider’s stock worth $138,829,000 after purchasing an additional 435,251 shares during the last quarter.
+Armistice Capital LLC grew its stake in shares of Lantheus by 7.5% in the fourth quarter.
+Armistice Capital LLC now owns 5,200,000 shares of the medical equipment provider’s stock worth $70,148,000 after purchasing an additional 364,000 shares during the last quarter.
+State Street Corp grew its stake in shares of Lantheus by 10.4% in the third quarter.
+State Street Corp now owns 2,653,856 shares of the medical equipment provider’s stock worth $33,624,000 after purchasing an additional 250,891 shares during the last quarter.
+Vaughan Nelson Investment Management L.P. grew its stake in shares of Lantheus by 14.8% in the third quarter.
+Vaughan Nelson Investment Management L.P. now owns 1,419,256 shares of the medical equipment provider’s stock worth $17,982,000 after purchasing an additional 183,394 shares during the last quarter.
+Finally, Peregrine Capital Management LLC grew its stake in shares of Lantheus by 127.5% in the fourth quarter.
+Peregrine Capital Management LLC now owns 1,154,298 shares of the medical equipment provider’s stock worth $15,571,000 after purchasing an additional 646,803 shares during the last quarter.
+84.95% of the stock is currently owned by institutional investors.

 Lantheus Company Profile